Maximkaaa/galileo/README.md

 Feature requests, pull requests, bug reports, comments, questions and discussion are welcome.
 Please, follow the code of conduct when contributing.

+Before pusing your changes, use `just check` command to make sure your code will pass CI checks.

 Note, that since the library is still in early stages of development, any part may change at any moment.
 So before starting any major undertaking with it or within it, open a discussion to sync your ideas with others' ideas.